-The Federal Housing Finance Agency (FHFA) is raising the baseline conforming loan limit for 2018, and we’re here to help you understand what this means!
-Laws restrict Fannie Mae and Freddie Mac to purchasing single-family mortgages with origination balance that are below a certain amount—this amount is known as the “conforming loan limit.”
+The Federal Housing Finance Agency (FHFA) is raising the baseline conforming loan limit for 2019, and we’re here to help you understand what this means!
+Laws restrict Fannie Mae and Freddie Mac to purchasing single-family mortgages with origination balances that are below a certain amount—this amount is known as the “conforming loan limit.”
 Read on for the reason behind this limit change, what these limits are in the Colorado counties we serve, and what the increase means for homebuyers.

 Why has the limit been raised?